Texas

 Afternoon:

-After lunch we'll ride to the King William Historic District, where we’ll hear interesting stories of immigrants and others who were instrumental in the economic development of the city.
-We’ll see mansions and cottages of varied architectural styles built by successful families after the Civil War and walk along the San Antonio River and adjacent farm lands that were originally part of the Alamo complex in mission days.
+After lunch, we’ll ride to the King William Historic District, where the Group Leader will tell us interesting stories of immigrants and others who were instrumental in the economic development of the city.
+We’ll see mansions and cottages of varied architectural styles built by successful families after the Civil War and walk along the San Antonio River and adjacent farmlands that were originally part of the Alamo complex in mission days.

 Dinner:

-We’ll walk a few blocks to a popular local restaurant for our Farewell Dinner.
+We’ll walk a few blocks to a popular local restaurant.
+Share favorite experiences and enjoy camaraderie with new Road Scholar friends during our farewell dinner.

 Evening: